zcash/lightwalletd/README.md

 `/var/lib/lightwalletd/db`; you can specify a different location using the `--data-dir` command-line option).

-Lightwalletd checks the consistency of these files at startup and during operation as these files may be damaged by, for example, an unclean shutdown.
+lightwalletd checks the consistency of these files at startup and during operation as these files may be damaged by, for example, an unclean shutdown.
 If the server detects corruption, it will automatically re-downloading blocks from `zcashd` from that height, requiring up to an hour again (no manual